Denis-pyth/noahs-ark-shop-api/README.md

 A full-featured e-commerce REST API built with Node.js, Express, PostgreSQL, featuring JWT authentication, role-based access control, transactional order processing, and a clean, scalable backend architecture.

-This project was built to deeply understand real-world backend concepts such as authentication, database relationships, foreign keys, transactions, and service-based architecture.

 🚀 Features
 🔐 Authentication & Authorization